 At the very least, it would seem prudent to consume enough carbohydrate to maintain fully-stocked glycogen stores.
 A minimum intake of 3 g/kg/ a day seems to be sufficient according to Brad Schoenfeld.
 Additional carbohydrate intake will be considered if I feel I require/want more.

 3g/kg a day for me is around 234g a day.
 Although I haven’t really monitored my food intakes prior to taking part in the Linear Periodised Programme case study, as a rough estimate I would say I usually have around 234g a day anyway.
-I will gradually increase this.
-Most carbs will come from potato, sweet potato and rice.
-I will also have at least one cup of green tea a day and try to include other foods to help increase insulin sensitivity such as turmeric and garlic – I’m going to be a hit with my mates, work colleagues and future wife!
+I did gradually increase carb intake.
+Most carbs came from potato, sweet potato and rice.
+I also had at least one cup of green tea a day and included other foods to help increase insulin sensitivity such as turmeric and garlic – I was a hit with my mates, work colleagues and future wife!

 Polyunsaturated fatty acids (PUFAs) are conceivably important for enhancing muscle protein synthesis and should be prioritised over saturated fatty acids (SFAs).
 A minimum of 1 g/kg/day of dietary fat appears sufficient to prevent hormonal alterations.

-I will go for around 1.2 g/kg/day = 94g a day, of which at least 2g will be from omega-3 fatty acids.
-The fat will be slightly higher than what is needed because I’ll snack on nuts a lot while at work.
+I went for around 1.2 g/kg/day = 94g a day, of which at least 2g will be from omega-3 fatty acids.
+The fat intake was slightly higher than what is needed because I snacked on nuts a lot while at work and rarely turned down any cakes/chocolates.

-I currently eat between 2,500 -3,000 calories a day, I will gradually increase this.
-During the final hypertrophy microcycle I aim to be to eat between 3,800 and 4,000 a day.
-I will follow some of the meal ideas and plans from The New Power Eating by Susan Kleiner PhD and Maggie Greenwood-Robinson PhD.
+Pre programme I ate between 2,500 -3,000 calories a day, I did increase this.
+During the final hypertrophy microcycle I aimed to be to eat between 3,800 and 4,000 a day.
+I usually fell a little short of this.
+I followed some of the meal ideas and plans from The New Power Eating by Susan Kleiner PhD and Maggie Greenwood-Robinson PhD which were great.

 Vitamins, minerals and supplements

-I will try to get most of my essential nutrients from eating a balanced diet.
-However, I have a few supplements on my radar.
-These include.
+I always try to get most of the essential nutrients from eating a balanced diet.
+However, I did dabble with a few supplements.
+These included.

 Vitamin D is actually a hormone.
-As this case study is taking place throughout winter I will not be exposed to much sunlight, hence my vitamin D levels will most likely be low.
+As this case study took place throughout winter, I was not be exposed to much sunlight, hence my vitamin D levels were most likely low.
 Numerous studies have found that athletic performance declines with low vitamin D. Muscle weakness is also associated with low vitamin D levels.
-Read more on why everyone in Britain should take Vitamin D.
+Read more on why everyone in Britain should take Vitamin D. I did have some Vitamin D supplements but I did not take it every day.

 Linked with improved sleep as well as an excellent exercise aid.
-Magnesium is often low in people who train a lot, I’ve never been tested for it but I am keen to keep my levels topped up, I intend on taking a magnesium supplement before bed on training days.
+Magnesium is often low in people who train a lot, I’ve never been tested for it but I am keen to keep my levels topped up, I did take a magnesium supplement before bed on most training days.

 A quick and easy way to get protein into my system after a workout is with a shake.
-If I do not have time to get a good quality meal in post workout I will ensure I have a whey protein shake.
+On days I did not have time to get a good quality meal in post workout I had a whey protein shake.

 EPA and DHA

-I will eat fish at least a couple of times a week, on the days which I do not eat fish I will supplement with a cod liver oil tablet high in EPA and DHA.
+I ate fish at least a couple of times a week.
+I also had a cod liver oil tablet or krill tablet most evenings which are high in EPA and DHA.

-Rest and sleep will be vital.
+Rest and sleep were vital.
 Sleep helps increase insulin sensitivity and the ability to have the energy train.
 Dr Ian Dunican recently presented a webinar for us on the importance of sleep, titled Sleep and Performance: Time to Wake Up! you can watch this now, for free on the Human Kinetics website.
+I tried to ensure I got 8 hours every night.

 Follow my progress